coldclimate/omnomfrickinnom/_posts/2014-09-15-spinach-lentil.markdown

 1. Fine dice the onion
 2. Boil lentils and onion in boiling water until lentils are tender.
 Drain hard
 3. Mash lentil mix with horseradish and ketchup until a chunky paste.
 Set aside
-4. Cook lentil in a pan with no extra water until tender.
+4. Cook spinach in a pan with no extra water until tender.
 5. Drain, squeeze dry and chop roughly
 6. Separate out the egg yolk and mix briskly with milk into the spinach and a blob of butter
 7. Whisk the egg white to stiff peaks and fold into spinach carefully